XIAOYAO9602/webproject2/README.md

 3.Type: git clone https://github.com/XIAOYAO9602/webproject2.git

-4.Type: npm install
+4.For both the Frontend and Backend files navigate into the directories from the terminal (cd) and do steps 6 and 7

-5.Type: npm start
+5.Type: npm install

-*you have to cd both backend and frontend file do step 4 and 5
+6.Type: npm start

-6.Open your browser and type http://localhost:3001/ to URl :clap:
+7.Open your browser and type http://localhost:3001/ to URl :clap: